netauth/netauth.org/content/posts/case-study-void-linux.md

 launch.

-Lets dig a bit deeper into how Void Linux is using NetAuth to secure its servers and provide centralized management of resourced.
+Lets dig a bit deeper into how Void Linux is using NetAuth to secure its servers and provide centralized management of resources.
 An important note for this article: the principal author of NetAuth (`maldridge`) is also the infrastructure lead for Void Linux.